All Episodes

 I'd be embarrassed.

-Well, um It's okay.
+Well, it's okay.

-Okay, so you got your ThinkPad, you like it.
+Okay, so you got your ThinkPad.

-Uh I'm gonna give you a choice.
+I'm going to give you a choice.

-I have let's see.
+I have, let's see.

-This is uh I'm pretty sure if I don't, I will have soon.
+If I don't, I will have soon.

 And normally I would decide what the guest gets and force it on them.